weizheng0216/MacrosoftForum/backend/README.md

 If the session key is missing, or if the session key is not valid or has expired, the server will respond with an authentication error with code `401`.

-All APIs will reply with a comment format called *StructuredResponse*.
+All APIs will reply with a common format called *StructuredResponse*.
 It contains the status, the message, and a nullable payload.
 The optional payload could be in various `json` format that holds the data which the front-end is requesting.